 Brush up on your skills or learn new ones

-If you’re lacking confidence because you’re worried your skills aren’t as sharp as they once were, or you haven’t been able to keep up with technology’s rapid changes, then one of the most helpful things you can do is to focus on refreshing and developing your skills.
+If you’re lacking confidence because you’re worried your skills aren’t as sharp as they once were, or you haven’t been able to keep up with technological developments, then one of the most helpful things you can do is focus on refreshing and developing your skills.

 - For jobs that require specific qualifications, it’s important to do your research so you can work out the most effective way to achieve this qualification.

-You’ll also need to look into funding and work out whether there could be any grants or loans available to you – as these can help you cover the cost of the course.
-It’s best to contact each institution directly about this.
+You’ll also need to look into funding and work out whether there could be any grants or loans available to you to help cover the cost of the course.

-If you’re thinking about going back to university, you might find it helpful to read our guide to becoming a university student in your 50s, 60s and beyond and our guide to financing your education in later life. - If the job you’re interested in offers on-the-job training, there’s still nothing to stop you from brushing up on your skills before you apply, as this can help to increase your confidence and employability.
+If you’re thinking about returning to education, you might find it helpful to read our guide to becoming a university student in your 50s, 60s and beyond and our guide to financing your education in later life. - If the job you’re interested in offers on-the-job training, there’s still nothing to stop you from brushing up on your skills before you apply, as this can help to increase your confidence and employability.

 Generally speaking, employers will want to see that you’re flexible and willing to learn, so showing that you’ve recently worked on developing your skills could really benefit your application.

-Volunteering can be an opportunity to develop your skills and make industry contacts.
+Volunteering can also be an opportunity to develop your skills and make industry contacts.
 Plus, in some cases, it can even lead to a paid opportunity.
-If you’re interested in furthering your skillset, why not read our article; 5 ways you can develop your skills today?
+If you’re interested in furthering your skillset, why not read our article: 5 ways you can develop your skills today?

 Reach out to old contacts